 In 2019, Criteo decommissioned four rooms in two data centers, as servers in those rooms had reached the end of their lifecycle.
-A significant part of it was recycled by our provider.
+This lead to an exceptionally high amount of e-waste produced during the year: 66.4 tons compared to 12.9 tons of e-waste in 2018, a significant part of which was recycled by our provider.
 Those operations also ensure that old generation servers are replaced regularly by more efficient ones, with better performance and lower energy consumption.

 Other e-waste from the workplace, such as employees' phones, is not discarded at end-of-life but given back to a reseller.
 For instance, in 2019, the Paris office was refurbished requiring to renew all IT equipment in the meeting rooms, all of which was also sold to a reseller.